-If you take cooking seriously, you'll know that getting the ingredients just right can make the difference between mediocre and a masterpiece.
+If you take cooking seriously and love to bake, you'll know that getting the ingredients just right can make the difference between mediocre and a masterpiece.
 But unless you're able to fling in just the right amount of cornflour mid-simmer, or mentally convert grams to cups, guesswork only goes so far.
 That's why a good set of kitchen scales like the digital kitchen scales we've reviewed is a must for most.
 But how do you pick the best one for your culinary needs?